The Employment Law Review: France

 Dismissal for personal reasons requires a specific procedure with specific deadlines.
 In particular, this procedure involves holding a preliminary meeting with the employee, sending a letter of dismissal containing certain specific provisions, and respecting a notice period (except in the event of termination for serious or gross misconduct), the duration of which is set by the law or by the applicable industry-wide CBA.

-a severance compensation provided for by the Labour Code or the CBA (whichever is more favourable).
-Under French law, severance compensation is due only to employees with at least eight months of service.53 As an exception, French law provides that no severance pay is due for employees dismissed for serious or gross misconduct;
+- severance compensation provided for by the Labour Code or the CBA (whichever is more favourable).
+Under French law, severance compensation is due only to employees with at least eight months of service.66 As an exception, French law provides that no severance pay is due for employees dismissed for serious or gross misconduct;

-- wages corresponding to the notice period, if the employer decides to release the employee from working during this period; and
+- wages corresponding to the notice period, if the employer decides to release the employee from working during this period (as an exception, French law provides that no notice period is due for employees dismissed for serious or gross misconduct); and

 - compensation for any untaken days of paid leave acquired as at the date of the employee's departure.